Japanese bondage: Shibari in contemporary art

 One modern distinction that has gained popularity among westerners wanting to distinguish the terms is that shibari refers to purely artistic, aesthetic rope, while kinbaku refers to the artistic, connective, sensual, sexual practice as a whole.
 While multiple books and articles have been written in Japanese about shibari, no one has found evidence of there being any thought given to the distinction between these words among Japanese practitioners of the art.

 A traditional view is that the term shibari is a Western misuse of Japanese vocabulary.
 The word denotes tying in Japanese, but in a generic way, and traditionally not in the context of bondage.
 The names for many particular ties include shibari, but it was not traditional to name the entire activity in that way.
 Instead, Kinbaku is the term for artistic or erotic tying within traditional Japanese rope bondage circles.

 An even more traditional view is that shibari is a term used for erotic bondage in Japan that is practically interchangeable with the term kinbaku.
 Itoh Seiu (generally considered one of the fathers of contemporary Japanese rope bondage) used the term in the 1950s, with no sign of it being a "western Japonism" as did many other well-known Japanese bakushi.
 One of Nureki Chimuo's how-to video series from the 1980s, is titled Introduction to Shibari.

 While some claim this is a somewhat hidebound definition and the word shibari is now increasingly being re-imported from the West to Japan, as the tying communities are very close-knit, there is no evidence to support such a conclusion as most practicing bakushi in Japan have very limited contact with the west and almost no interest in debating the meaning of words.
 Most Japanese kinbakushi do not object to the term shibari, as it is common vernacular in the global community.

-The actual term Kinbaku was first developed and used in the May–June 1952 issue of Kitan Club by author and Bakushi Minomura Kou and Bakushi Tsujimura Takashi.
+The actual term Kinbaku was first developed and used in the August 1952 issue of Kitan Club (p.147-148) by author and Bakushi Minomura Kou and Bakushi Tsujimura Takashi.
 Until that issue, most magazines only had nude photographs of women but few in bondage.
 In order to specify the act of erotic bondage as opposed to the act of just tying Kinbaku was then created by the aforementioned Bakushi.